AtlasOfLivingAustralia/bie-index/doc/nameology/processing-basics.md

 Going from a bunch of files to a shiney new DwCA tends to follow more or less the same pattern, no matter how ropey and deranged the originating data is.

+The general principle is to identify current data, reformat it into DwCA form and pass it on.
+The [merging](merging.md) step decides which of the resulting taxa is used

 ## Tools

 [Talend OS](http://www.talend.com/) is used as a processing engine.